Search the Health Library

 Research Interests: Molecular mechanisms of HIV latency; Strategies to cure HIV infections; Assays to measure the size of the latent reservoir ...read more

-Dr. Ya-Chi Ho is an instructor of medicine at Johns Hopkins University School of Medicine.
-She serves as co-leader of the HIV Cure Scientific Working Group at the Johns Hopkins Center for AIDS Research (CFAR).
+Dr. Ya-Chi Ho is an Assistant Professor of Medicine at Johns Hopkins University School of Medicine.
+She serves as the Co-Director of the HIV Cure Scientific Working Group at the Johns Hopkins Center for AIDS Research (CFAR).

 Dr. Ho provided inpatient and outpatient services as an infectious disease attending physician at National Taiwan University Hospital, Yun-Lin Branch for one year.
 She received her Ph.D. and completed a postdoctoral fellowship in HIV cure research from Johns Hopkins before transitioning to a faculty position.

 Her research interests include molecular mechanisms of HIV latency, strategies to cure HIV infections and assays to measure the size of the latent reservoir.